SRv6d/rpsl-rs/README.md

 RegDate:        2004-08-11
 Updated:        2012-04-17
 Ref:            https://rdap.arin.net/registry/entity/THEFA-3

 ```

-To extract each individual object, the [parse_whois_server_response] function can be used to parse the response into a [rpsl::ObjectCollection] containing all objects within the response.
+To extract each individual object, the [parse_whois_response] function can be used to parse the response into a `Vec` containing all individual [Object]s within the response.
 Examples can be found in the function documentation.

 # Python bindings